AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/get-started-resource-scheduling.md

    Team assignments are not displayed.
    If you have Contribute access to the task or issue, you can modify the hours for which users are allocated on each day within the task or issue duration.
 For more information about modifying user allocations, see the article [Manage user allocations in the Scheduling areas](../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md).

-### Minimize tasks and issues on the Scheduling areas
+### Minimize tasks and issues on the Scheduling areas {#minimize-tasks-and-issues-on-the-scheduling-areas}

 Minimizing tasks and issues allows you to view user assignments for a large number of users on a single screen.
 All tasks and issues on the scheduling timeline are minimized by default.